 Despite a change in language, all of the beloved hallmarks of Kore-eda’s acclaimed filmography remain.
 The Truth expands on the filmmaker’s interest in family dynamics by observing the mother-daughter relationship shared between actress Fabienne (Catherine Deneuve) and her screenwriter daughter, Lumir (Juliette Binoche).
 To get the script right, Kore-eda worked closely with his co-leading actresses to inform their characters.

-“Originally when I wrote the script, I thought Juliette Binoche’s character was rather childish,” Kore-eda said through the help of translator Arthur Tanaka.
+“Originally when I wrote the script, I thought Juliette Binoche’s character was rather childish,” Kore-eda said through the help of interpreter Arthur Tanaka.

 “Of course, what Juliette Binoche said was, ‘Well, we’re looking at this character who has her own child and she’s nearing 50.
 She obviously has some childhood trauma but that can’t define everything that she does and so she’s moved on’.
 So obviously it won’t be just this repressed or shunted anger; it’ll be other things where she has a relationship with her mother where she can crack jokes at her or have barbed remarks that are backwards and forwards.
 [The interactions would] be more rounded and I think those discussions all went into the development of the script.”